Stan Weitzman

 Stan enjoys spending time with his family.
 In addition to his responsibilities with the foundation, he is the Secretary of the Los Gatos Lions Club.

-and transform lives for America’s heroes.
+Donate today and transform lives for America’s heroes.
 Every single penny contributes to delivering the honor, respect gratitude and healing to those who’ve defended America’s freedom.

-jim free "Going clear back to the Civil War, all of our Veterans have raised their right hand and swore to preserve, protect and defend the Constitution of the United States.
+"Going clear back to the Civil War, all of our Veterans have raised their right hand and swore to preserve, protect and defend the Constitution of the United States.
 And along with that we wrote a check to the U.S. Government and the American People for an amount up to and including our lives.
 Unfortunately, far too many have given their all in that regard."